What school code should I use when completing the Free Application for Student Financial Aid (FAFSA)?

 If you have received federal financial aid at your previous school, it may impact the amount and disbursement dates for receiving financial aid at UW Flexible Option.
 Each student’s situation is unique, so you should contact the UW Flexible Option Financial Aid Office (email@example.com) to review your individual situation.

-You are not required to average six credit hour equivalencies in an academic year, but not doing so prolongs your educational journey and will require you to find alternate means to pay your subscription fees (tuition).
-For example, a person earning three credit hour equivalencies per subscription period will take much longer to complete an academic year (a full year longer) and will need to find alternate methods of paying their subscription fees much more frequently.
+You are not required to average six credit hours in an subscription period, but not doing so prolongs your educational journey and will require you to find alternate means to pay your tuition.
+For example, a person earning three credit hours per subscription period will take much longer to complete an academic year (a full year longer) and will need to find alternate methods of paying their tuition much more frequently.

 Why can’t I see my financial aid award in my campus portal?

 Your financial aid award can be viewed and accepted only through your UW Flexible Option Student Portal.
-Your campus portal account will show the full subscription fee amount (tuition) but will not show pending financial aid.
-Note: Only University of Wisconsin Colleges students are eligible for federal financial aid at this time.
-Federal financial aid will be available for University of Wisconsin-Milwaukee degree programs starting with the November 2016 subscription period.
+Your campus portal account will show the full tuition but will not show pending financial aid.

 How do I pay my tuition using a 529 plan or using an employer tuition reimbursement plan?